Susan and Ford Schumann Center for Composition StudiesBack To Programs of Study

 The Aspen Music Festival and School offers an unparalleled opportunity for an exchange of ideas with some of the world’s foremost composers and performers of new music.
 The Susan and Ford Schumann Center for Composition Studies provides eight to ten students a variety of perspectives and teaching styles in an intensive full-session program.
 Students work intimately with AMFS composition faculty, composers-in-residence, and guest composers, as well as Aspen’s own Music Director Robert Spano and President and CEO Alan Fletcher, both active composers.

 Master classes, lectures, and individual study will be given by some of today’s most highly regarded and frequently performed living composers.
-In recent years, guest and artist-faculty have included such international figures as William Bolcom, Christopher Cerrone, Timothy Collins, John Corgliano, Marc-André Dalbavie, Brett Dean, Jacob Druckman, John Harbison, Anders Hillborg, Daniel Kellogg, Hannah Lash, Jonathan Leshnoff, Steven Mackey, James MacMillan, Darius Milhaud, Andrew Norman, Matthias Pintscher, Shulamit Ran, Bernard Rands, Augusta Read Thomas, Matthew Ricketts, Christopher Rouse, Poul Ruders, Kaija Saariaho, Judith Shatin, Robert Sirota, Leonard Slatkin, Steven Stucky, Joan Tower, and Yuko Uebayashi.
+In recent years, guest and artist-faculty have included such international figures as Kati Agocs, Krists Auznieks, William Bolcom, Christopher Cerrone, Timothy Collins, John Corigliano, Marc-André Dalbavie, Brett Dean, Jacob Druckman, Sebastian Fagerlund, Gabriela Len Frank, Helen Grime, John Harbison, Anders Hillborg, Daniel Kellogg, Hannah Lash, Jonathan Leshnoff, Steven Mackey, James MacMillan, Darius Milhaud, Andrew Norman, Matthias Pintscher, Shulamit Ran, Bernard Rands, Augusta Read Thomas, Matthew Ricketts, Christopher Rouse, Poul Ruders, Kaija Saariaho, Judith Shatin, Robert Sirota, Leonard Slatkin, Steven Stucky, Joan Tower, and Yuko Uebayashi.

 Student works will be performed by students of the AMFS in a variety of mixed ensemble configurations including the Aspen Contemporary Ensemble and the Aspen Conducting Academy Orchestra.
 Additional performance opportunities are scheduled on a public composition showcase mentored by AMFS artist-faculty and guests.